comodoo/meta-comodoo/meta-comodoo/README.md

 ```

-II.
-Build an image for Rpi3 with VNC support & fixed screen size
+(2) Build an image for Rpi3 with VNC support & fixed screen size
 ================================================================

 Now, let see how to build the comodoo image for a RaspberryPi 3: